keploy/community-blog/clwyw81dv000r09mcet780rsg.md

     We should avoid dependencies between test cases by isolating the units under test.
 And for that, we can use techniques such as mocking or dependency injection to replace external dependencies with test doubles.

-## Common pitfalls to avoid while writing test cases
+## Common pitfalls to avoid while writing Python test cases

 Now that we know about the best practices of writing unit test cases, let's focus on some common mistakes that we must avoid while writing the test cases.
 These includes: